 Cristiano Ronaldo enjoys a life full of luxuries and excentricities, but not all of his childhood and early life were the same.
 All that success is tinged with sadness when he reflects on a troubled family life with an alcoholic father, who missed his meteoric rise.

-The story of Cristiano Ronaldo's life around his father is very hard and, until today, it is very difficult for the Manchester United striker to overcome.
+The story of Cristiano Ronaldo's life around his father is very hard and, until today, it is very difficult for the Manchester United striker to overcome and talk about his father passing away.
 José Dinis Aveiro was a soldier who fought in Africa and when he returned to Portugal he started with some personal problems.
+He sadly passed away due to an hepatic problem in September 2005.

 In an interview with Piers Morgan, Cristiano Ronaldo admitted to not having had the best relationship with his father because of his problem.
 In Cristiano Ronaldo's own words, he said that he never really got to know his father and was never able to have a normal conversation because of it.